-Every winter, trainers welcome a new generation of athletes to their stables.
+Every winter, trainers welcome young horses to their stables.
 These horses have been broken in and pre-trained and are now ready to start their career.
 This first period of work is critical for the horse’s career, and numerous benefits may be acquired by collecting and analyzing data from the beginning of their training.
 The seven most important reasons to monitor your young horses are as follows.

 1. Build a database from the beginning of training